GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

     The output may fail to report potential static linkage errors, which would be introduced by starting to use a previously unreachable class in one of the dependencies.

-  - **Direct dependencies of the target project**: when the scope of the entry point is the all classes in the direct dependencies of the target project, it ensures that functionality of the dependencies will not cause static linkage errors.
+  - **With direct dependencies of the target project**: when the scope of the entry point is the classes in the target project and the all classes in the direct dependencies of the project, it ensures that functionality of the dependencies will not cause static linkage errors.
 The output may contain linkage errors for unreachable classes from user's perspective.

+  - **(All classes in the input class path)**: when reachability check is off, then all static linkage errors from all classes in the classpath, regardless of the reachability, are reported.